krathalan/apparmor-profiles/README.md

 You should read through [the notes in `profiles/README.md`](profiles#profiles) before using these profiles.

 ## Abstractions
 Many profiles require access to common files: icons, themes, and fonts for GUI applications; hardware acceleration resources; networking resources; and so on.
 To ease the burden of maintenance and to reduce policy error, many rules have been put into abstractions.
-Copy the files in the `abstractions/` folder in this repository to `/etc/apparmor.d/abstractions/` and `sudo systemctl reload apparmor.service`.
+Copy all files in the `abstractions/` folder in this repository to `/etc/apparmor.d/abstractions/`, then run
+`$ sudo systemctl reload apparmor.service`

 Many profiles WILL NOT WORK if you do not have all abstractions loaded.